wejs/docs/docs/request-response/routes.md

 # We.js router

-Router is build with Express.js and is compatible with all Express.js modules
+Router is built with Express.js and is compatible with Express.js modules

 Plugin or project routes is set in plugin.js files.